A deluge of experiments

 Sometimes an approximate method is in some important sense better than the “exact” one — and not just because it is easier or faster.

-In statistical inference, a standard example here is the Agresti-Coull confidence interval for a binomial proportion: the “exact” interval from inverting the binomial test is conservative — giving overly wide intervals with more than the advertised coverage — but the standard (approximate) Wald interval is too narrow.1 The Agresti-Coull confidence interval, which is a modification of the Wald interval that can be justified on Bayesian grounds, has better performance than either.2
+In statistical inference, a standard example here is the Agresti-Coull confidence interval for a binomial proportion: the “exact” interval from inverting the binomial test is conservative — giving overly wide intervals with more than the advertised coverage — but the standard (approximate) Wald interval is too narrow.1 The Agresti-Coull confidence interval, which is a modification of the Wald interval that can be justified on Bayesian grounds, has “better” performance than either.2

 Even knowing this, like many people I suspect, I am a sucker for the “exact” over the approximate.
 The rest of this post gives another example of “approximate is better than exact” that Art Owen and I recently encountered in our work on bootstrapping big data with multiple dependencies.

-The bootstrap is a computational method for estimating the sampling uncertainty of a statistics.3 When using bootstrap resampling or bagging, one normally draws observations without replacement from the sample to form a bootstrap replicate.
+The bootstrap is a computational method for estimating the sampling uncertainty of a statistic.3 When using bootstrap resampling or bagging, one normally draws observations without replacement from the sample to form a bootstrap replicate.
 Each replicate then consists of zero or more copies of each observation.
 If one wants to bootstrap online — that is, one observation at a time — or generally without synchronization costs in a distributed processing setting, machine learning folks have used the Poisson approximation to the binomial.
 This approximate bootstrap works as follows: for each observation in the sample, take a Poisson(1) draw and include that many of that observation in this replicate.

 Since this is a “lossy” approximation, investigators have sometimes considered and advocated “lossless” alternatives (Lee & Clyde, 2004).
 The Bayesian bootstrap, in which each replicate is a n-dimensional draw from the Dirichlet, can be done exactly online: for each observation, take a Exp(1) draw and use it as the weight for that observation for this replicate.4 Being a sucker for methods labeled “lossless” or “exact”, I implemented this method in Hive at Facebook, and used it instead of the already available Poisson method.
 I even chortled to others, “Now we have an exact version implemented to use instead!”